Yeshoa/FFC-Official-Website/README.md

 - [ ] **Use `<Image />` component where possible and optimize their size**
 &nbsp;&nbsp;&nbsp;&nbsp;Try to optimize image rendering.
 If issues arise, consider moving image directories to `public/`.

-- [ ] **Build reusable components for tournament pages**
-&nbsp;&nbsp;&nbsp;&nbsp;Standings tables, brackets, match grids — all should be modular to simplify future tournament additions.

 - [ ] **Improve Final match cards**
 &nbsp;&nbsp;&nbsp;&nbsp;Match card for final games should be more imposing.